 You should estimate one pound of turkey per guest.
 If you want Thanksgiving leftovers, estimate a pound and a half per guest.
 The one pound estimate accounts for bones and other inedible parts of the turkey, making it easy to choose your bird.
 For example, a ten person dinner with leftovers calls for a 15 lb. bird.

 ROASTING YOUR TURKEY

-Including Capon, Goose, Quail and more! click here to learn more about the game meats Caraluzzi's offers.
-If you are looking for a meat-free main dish, try Tofurky, a rich and hearty plant-based turkey alternative that is a great option for vegetarian guests.
+Including Capon, Goose, Quail, Wild Boar and more!
+If you are looking for a meat-free main dish, try Gardein Turk'y Roast, a rich and hearty plant-based turkey alternative that is a great option for vegetarian guests.

 SIDE DISHES AND DESSERTS

 Browse our recipes for ideas.
 Our favorites include traditional New England Oyster Stuffing and Roasted Corn Succotash, as well as more original fare including Pumpkin Cranberry Dinner Rolls and Roasted Apple Bread.
 For dessert we like Pumpkin Chocolate Chip Cookies or some pecan pie from our bakery.
 Don't forget to add some seasonal vegetables to your table in celebration of the season, like acorn or turban squash.
 Check out our step by step guide to preparing all winter squashes.
 If you want to add some fall flavor to your meal, test out some of our apple or pumpkin recipes, including a recipe for Gluten Free Pumpkin Pie.
 You can also make Thanksgiving a little easier by ordering sides made by our professional in-store chefs, so you can focus on roasting a delicious turkey.